 - Humidity – Need a humidity of around 80% to breathe

-- Water – Provide saltwater and freshwater baths
+- Water – Provide salt water and fresh water bowls

 - Hiding places – Need privacy and safety